 - Kids don’t need your attention every second, especially on the playground.
 In Europe it was exceedingly rare to see a mother hovering over her child in a public space, other than when absolutely needed for safety reasons.
 Of course when the kids were little we weren’t letting them topple off the slides or anything, but it was more common to see two women sitting on a park bench enjoying their chatting time than huddled inside the sandpit with their toddler.

-- Little kids can use utensils from age 1 — and clean up after themselves.
+- Little kids can use eating utensils from age one — and clean up after themselves.
 Walk into a school or restaurant over there and you’ll see very small children wielding utensils, not shoving food into their mouths with their hands.
 I was shocked when I first watched my toddler and her friends at daycare eat goulash with spoons, and then, one by one, get up and clear their plates and cutlery (into different bins!) all by themselves.
 This kind of behavior — both the eating with utensils and the cleaning up — is instilled from the moment they have an awareness of what it means to eat with others.

 When we moved back to the U.S., some of these lessons proved harder to hold onto than others.
 For example, we now live in L.A. where no one walks and public transportation isn’t robust, so it’s hard to reinforce that one here.
 But to be honest, this stuff mostly came up when she saw other kids doing things differently, like when her friends would run around while snacking.
 If they could, why couldn’t she?!
 (Fair question.)
 Obviously most of these lessons are easier to uphold in our own home than out and about, but we try to do it wherever we are.

 Oh, and as for my kid’s European eating habits?
-In typical fashion, while in Vienna, she ate everything she was offered: goulash, Schnitzel, roasted chicken and zucchinis, paté, soft-boiled eggs, smoked salmon.
+In typical fashion, while in Vienna, she ate everything she was offered: goulash, schnitzel, roasted chicken and zucchinis, paté, soft-boiled eggs, smoked salmon.
 Now all she’ll eat?
 Pasta, pizza, and burgers.
 You can’t win ‘em all.